k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

     enabled: true
     bucketName: k8ssandra-bucket-dev
     bucketSecret: medusa-bucket-key
-    multiTenant: true
     storage: s3
 ```

 The chart's entries relate to a Kubernetes Secret, which contains the object store credentials.
+Specifically, the `bucketSecret` property specifies the name of a secret that should contain an AWS access key.
+As described in the [Medusa documentation](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md), the AWS account with which the key is associated should have the permissions that are required for Medusa to access the S3 bucket.

 Example: